Connect your business systems

 • Reducing the workload of your customer support

-For example, when a new customer purchases a subscription in your e-commerce system, a customer is created in 10Duke Scale and licenses are issued to the products purchased.
+Based on events sent by your CRM or e-commerce system, you can trigger actions in 10Duke Scale.
+For example, when a new customer purchases a subscription in your external system, a customer is created in 10Duke Scale and licenses are issued to the products purchased.

-See how to connect to the supported e-commerce systems using webhooks:
+See how to connect to the supported e-commerce systems: